Help Clients Create a Welcoming Atmosphere with Interior Church Signs

 As you would with any other business that enlists your help, you’ll want to ask your church client about the type of signs they’re looking for.
 There are a lot of displays that fall under the category of interior church signs.
 Therefore, nailing down the specifics is essential to ensuring you get their order right.

 Are they in need of directional signs, restroom signs, stair signs, exit signs, room signs, or directories?

 Are they doing a complete overhaul of their signage and need all the above?

 Are they just in the market for decorative signs featuring the church’s name?

-2) How many displays are needed?
+2) How many displays do they need?

 Make sure to ask about the number of rooms, exits, and other areas where the signs will be installed.
-It’s possible the client won’t have an exact number in mind, but the closer you can get the better.
+It’s possible the client won’t have an exact number in mind, but the closer you can get, the better.
 This will ensure you can provide an accurate quote for the project.

 3) What colors does the client like/dislike?